secretstartups/handbook/blog/release-posts/index.html.md

 - If you need additional support in engaging with the community, the Developer Evangelism team ([#developer-evangelism](https://gitlab.slack.com/archives/CMELFQS4B) on Slack) is available to support on [release days](/handbook/marketing/community-relations/developer-evangelism/hacker-news/#release-days)
 - Making sure the auto sorting of secondary features by title (alpha) and stage generally looks good or is revised if need be [Content Reviews](#content-reviews)
 - Work with PMs and others as needed to make sure any external blogs they reference in their content blogs go live before the release post blog gets published on the 22nd.
-- Making sure the Technical Writer is aware if release post items are added or removed after the 18th
+- Making sure the TW Lead is aware if release post items are added or removed after the 18th
 - Informing the social team that the release post has been published and it's time to schedule social media posts
 - Alerting Product Operations of significant issues or hurdles that may compromise the release post